Cheng Weigao

-Cheng Weigao (程维高; September 1933 - December 28, 2010) was a Chinese politician, best known for his term as the Party Secretary of Hebei province between 1993 and 1998.
-In his late career, Cheng was expelled from the Chinese Communist Party in 2003 after a corruption investigation.
-He was demoted, but not charged.
+Cheng Weigao (程维高; September 1933 - December 28, 2010) was a Chinese politician, best known for his term as the Party Secretary of Hebei between 1993 and 1998.
+Cheng was expelled from the Chinese Communist Party in 2003 after several of his associates and family members were implicated in corruption cases.
+He was not criminally charged but was administratively demoted from provincial to sub-provincial rank and retired at that level.
+When he died in 2010, the CCP's official obituary gave him a positive evaluation.